Last Updated: November 10, 2022

 Vicodin has overdose symptoms similar to that of many other opioids.
 Drinking can increase the risk of a Vicodin overdose, and Vicodin carries an FDA boxed warning about this possibility.
 Signs and symptoms associated with mixing depressants like alcohol and Vicodin include:

 - Confusion/altered mental status

 - Inability to be woken up

 - Bluish color in lips or nails

 - Slowed breathing

 If you suspect an overdose, contact 911 immediately.
 Administer naltrexone (Narcan), if available, to the individual as soon as you notice signs of an overdose.

 When Vicodin or Alcohol Misuse Leads to a Substance Use Disorder

-Misuse of Vicodin or alcohol over time can lead to the development of a substance use disorder.
 Medical professionals at The Recovery Village Columbus understand the weight of addiction.
-If you are struggling with a substance use disorder, contact The Recovery Village Columbus to speak with an addiction intake coordination specialist today about your treatment options.
+If you are struggling with a substance use disorder, contact The Recovery Village Columbus to speak with a Recovery Advocate today about your treatment options.

 Our Recovery Advocates are ready to answer your questions about addiction treatment and help you start your recovery.